 New Jersey courts have held that the services rendered by most professionals are not covered by the Consumer Fraud Act.
 The Third Circuit concluded that the defendant hospital’s billing practices were part of the professional services exception to the CFA and such practices were not unconscionable.
 Although we are not bound by the opinions of lower federal courts, including the Circuit Court of Appeals, New Jersey courts, nonetheless, find after the opinion rendered.

-Here, defendant was entitled to seek payment for the outstanding debt from plaintiff, the responsible party, as authorized by federal and state law.
+Here, the defendant was entitled to seek payment for the outstanding debt from the plaintiff, the responsible party, as authorized by federal and state law.

 Contact me personally today to discuss your New Jersey consumer fraud issue.
 I am easy to talk to, very approachable, and can offer you practical, legal ways to handle your concerns.
 You can reach me toll-free at (855) 376-5291 or e-mail me at email@example.com.